Are merino socks good for hiking?

 Picture this: you’re days into the trail, your legs are feeling the miles and you swear your pack is getting heavier.
 But you’re not thinking about your feet - and that’s a good thing.
 Because you’re wearing merino socks, which still feel dry and snug despite the distance, and are keeping you blister-free because they’ve got cushioning in all the right places.
 So, if you’re wondering if merino socks are good to wear for hiking, the answer is, you bet.

 So soft and cozy

 When you’re hiking in them for hours or days, you want socks that won’t itch or scratch.
-We use superfine merino fibers, which make our socks feel super soft and luxurious to wear.
-In fact, our merino fibers are such a fine grade – much finer than regular wool - that they bend on contact with your skin, rather than staying rigid, which is when wearing wool feels scratchy.
+We use superfine merino fibres, which make our socks feel super soft and luxurious to wear.
+In fact, our merino fibres are such a fine grade – much finer than regular wool - that they bend on contact with your skin, rather than staying rigid, which is when wearing wool feels scratchy.

 Choosing the right fit

 Our merino socks come in a range of different styles to give you the perfect fit.
 From thick and heavily cushioned to superfine with light cushioning, our hike socks have every distance and level of difficulty covered.

 For challenging trails in winter, our Hike+ Heavy Crew is the way to go.
 It has an advanced anatomic fit – crib note: anything with a + in the name has a technical fit.
 It has specific shaping for your left and right feet for cushioning where you need it and its heavier thickness keeps your feet cozy.

 Or if you’re taking on winter climbs and technical ascents, go one step up (excuse the pun) with our Mountaineer Mid Calf socks.
 They're fully cushioned for heavyweight comfort, and ready for any mountain adventure.